 Each row in the array shall consist of a sequence of from 0 to 999 fields as specified by the TFIELDS keyword.
-The number of elements in each field and their data type shall be specified by the TF0RMn keyword in the associated header.
+The number of elements in each field and their data type shall be specified by the TFORMn keyword in the associated header.
 A separate format keyword must be provided for each field.
 The location and format of fields shall be the same for every row.
-Fields may be empty, if the repeat count specified in the value of the TF0RMn keyword of the header is 0.
+Fields may be empty, if the repeat count specified in the value of the TFORMn keyword of the header is 0.
 Writers of binary tables should select a format appropriate to the form, range of values, and accuracy of the data in the table.
 The following data types, and no others, are permitted.

 Logical.
-If the value of the TFORMn keyword specifies data type L, the contents of field n shall consist of ASCII T indicating true or ASCII F, indicating false.
+If the value of the TFORMn keyword specifies Data Type 'L', the contents of Field n shall consist of ASCII T indicating true or ASCII F, indicating false.
 A 0 byte (hexadecimal 00) indicates a NULL value.

 Bit array.
-If the value of the TFORMn keyword specifies data type X, the contents of field n shall consist of a sequence of bits starting with the most significant bit; the bits following shall be in order of decreasing significance, ending with the least significant bit.
-A bit array shall be composed of an integral number of
+If the value of the TFORMn keyword specifies data type 'X', the contents of Field n shall consist of a sequence of bits starting with the most-significant bit; the bits following shall be in order of decreasing significance, ending with the least significant bit.
+A bit array shall be composed of an integral number of bytes, with those bits following the end of the data set to zero.
+No null value is defined for bit arrays.

 Character.
-If the value of the TFORMn keyword specifies data type A, field n shall contain a character string of zero or more members, composed of the restricted set of ASCII text characters.
+If the value of the TFORMn keyword specifies Data Type 'A', Field n shall contain a character string of zero-ormore members, composed of the restricted set of ASCII-text characters.
 This character string may be terminated before the length specified by the repeat count by an ASCII NULL (hexadecimal code 00).
 Characters after the first ASCII NULL are not defined.
 A string with the number of characters specified by the repeat count is not NULL terminated.
 Null strings are defined by the presence of an ASCII NULL as the first character.

 Unsigned 8-Bit integer.
-If the value of the TFORMn keyword specifies data type B, the data in field n shall consist of unsigned 8-bit integers, with the most significant bit first, and subsequent bits in order of decreasing significance.
+If the value of the TFORMn keyword specifies Data Type 'B', the data in Field n shall consist of unsigned eight-bit integers, with the most-significant bit first, and subsequent bits in order of decreasing significance.
 Null values are given by the value of the associated TNULLn keyword.
 Signed integers can be represented using the convention described in Sect.
 5.2.5.

 16-Bit integer.
-If the value of the TFORMn keyword specifies data type I, the data in field n shall consist of two's complement signed 16-bit integers, contained in two bytes.
-The most significant byte shall be first (big-endian byte order).
-Within each byte the most significant bit shall be first, and subsequent bits shall be in order of decreasing significance.
+If the value of the TFORMn keyword specifies Data Type 'I', the data in Field n shall consist of two's complement signed 16-bit integers, contained in two bytes.
+The most-significant byte shall be first (big-endian byte order).
+Within each byte the most-significant bit shall be first, and subsequent bits shall be in order of decreasing significance.
 Null values are given by the value of the associated TNULLn keyword.
 Unsigned integers can be represented using the convention described in Sect.
 5.2.5.

 32-Bit integer.
-If the value of the TFORMn keyword specifies data type J, the data in field n shall consist of two's complement signed 32-bit integers, contained in four bytes.
-The most significant byte shall be first, and subsequent bytes shall be in order of decreasing significance (big-endian byte order).
-Within each byte, the most significant bit shall be first, and subsequent bits shall be in order of decreasing significance.
+If the value of the TFORMn keyword specifies Data Type 'J', the data in Field n shall consist of two's complement signed 32-bit integers, contained in four bytes.
+The most-significant byte shall be first, and subsequent bytes shall be in order of decreasing significance (big-endian byte order).
+Within each byte, the most-significant bit shall be first, and subsequent bits shall be in order of decreasing significance.
 Null values are given by the value of the associated TNULLn keyword.
 Unsigned integers can be represented using the convention described in Sect.
 5.2.5.